idispatch75/mythic-gme-adventures/docs/faq.md

 Apple requires developers to pay a license to publish applications for iOS / macOS.
 It costs $99 **per year**.

-I do not wish to pay this much.
+I want to keep the App free and do not wish to pay this much.
-The Web version should do for unsupported OS.
+The [Web version](https://idispatch75.github.io/mythic-gme-adventures/user_manual/#web-app) should do for unsupported OS.

 ### The application is ugly.
 Do you plan to do something about it?